Prerna9999/atlan-project/README.md

 ## ⏱ Page Load Time

-Page Load time of this website in desktop is in the range of 0.4 s to 0.6s.
+Page Load time of this website in desktop is of approx 1.6s.

-I calculated the performance and load time of this website using these two tools Lighthouse Chrome DevTools and BrowserStack SpeedLab.

 Users can see query runtime in milliseconds(ms).

+I calculated the performance and load time of this website using the BrowserStack SpeedLab tool.

 ### [BrowserStack Report](https://www.browserstack.com/speedlab)